 In my stories, Gondorian medical knowledge is fairly advanced in that they have made the connection that keeping wounds clean is a good idea, but if you take one in the lung or gut, you're still going to die in all likelihood.
 Obviously the Elves, with their mystical healing abilities, are better at dealing with injuries, and they probably save many of their battle wounded that would die were they human, both because of superior Elven skill and native Elven resiliency.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter five zero nine three as a four place number.
+In the field marked validation number, enter seven three three two as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved